Fyodor Arturovich Keller: Military career

-From April 3, 1915, he was the commander of the 3rd cavalry corps.
-During the offensive at the end of April 1915, he distinguished himself with a successful cavalry attack at Balamutovka and Rzhaventsy, breaking through Austrian fortifications, taking strategically important heights and many prisoners.
+From April 3, 1915, he was the commander of the 3rd Cavalry Corps.
+During the offensive at the end of April 1915, he distinguished himself with a successful cavalry attack at Balamutivka and Rzhavyntsi, breaking through Austrian fortifications, taking strategically important heights and many prisoners.

 During the general offensive of the Southwestern Front in Bukovina in 1916, Keller's corps was part of the 9th Army of General Platon Lechitsky.
 In early June, Keller's corps, together with the corps of General Mikhail Promtov was ordered to pursue the retreating southern group of the 7th Austro-Hungarian Army.
 He was conferred the rank of General of the cavalry on 15 January 1917.

 Revolution and civil war

-After the February Revolution in 1917, Keller was one of the two Russian generals, along with Huseyn Khan Nakhchivanski, who supported the Czar.
+After the February Revolution in 1917, Keller was one of the two Russian generals, along with Huseyn Khan Nakhchivanski, who supported the Tsar.
 Keller sent a telegram to the headquarters of the Supreme Commander-in-Chief to offer Nicholas II the use of his corps for suppression of the revolt, but Nicholas II never received this telegram.

 Count Keller refused to take the oath of allegiance to the Russian Provisional Government, and was dismissed from his position.
 He left for Kharkiv, where his family lived at that time.

-Later Keller moved to Kyiv, where on November 19, 1918 he was appointed by hetman Pavlo Skoropadskyi the commander-in-chief of all the troops on the territory of Ukraine.
+Later Keller moved to Kiev, where on 19 November 1918 he was appointed by hetman Pavlo Skoropadskyi the commander-in-chief of all troops on the territory of Ukraine.
 Skoropadskyi needed the support of Russian monarchists in his struggle against the Ukrainian insurgents, but Keller understood the appointment as the beginning of his own dictatorship.
 Keller instituted a five-member Council of the State Defense, composed entirely of the monarchist politicians, and stated that he served one Russian state.
-Skoropadskyi dismissed Keller on November 26 for "overstepping his authorities" and replaced him with general Prince Alexander Dolgorukov.
+Skoropadskyi dismissed Keller on 26 November for "overstepping his authorities" and replaced him with general Prince Alexander Dolgorukov.

-When Kyiv was taken by the troops of Directorate of Ukraine, Keller was arrested and executed.
-He was buried in Pokrovskyi Monastery in Kyiv.
+When Kiev was taken by the troops of the Directorate of Ukraine, Keller was arrested and executed.
+He was buried in Pokrovskyi Monastery in Kiev.
+His son, Pavel, served in the Romanian Army during World War II.